 Psychology at Lincoln is ranked in the top 20 overall for student satisfaction according to the National Student Survey 2020.
 We are a vibrant multi-cultural community of staff and students, with consistently excellent ratings from students and a strong research profile.
 We are proud to hold the Athena SWAN Silver Award, recognising our commitment to the advancement of gender equality in academia.
 We embrace diversity, champion equality and are proactive in making our School an inclusive environment for all.

-We have an international reputation for fundamental and applied psychological research with excellent facilities to support our work.
 We foster strong links with public, private and charitable sector organisations, and embed public engagement throughout our practice.
 A thriving population of postgraduate research students enhances our community, and there are opportunities for full- and part-time funded studentships.

-I hope you enjoy reading about what we do, and what we offer, and we look forward to meeting you.
+We hope you enjoy reading about what we do, and what we offer, and we look forward to meeting you.

 Dr. Kirsty Miller, Head of the School of Psychology